nehabharati/nehabharati/README.md

 ### Hi there 👋

-I'm Neha from Bangalore.
+I'm Neha from Hyderabad.
 I'm currently working as a Frontend developer and love exploring new technologies.<br>
 - 🔭 I’m currently working with React, Redux and Node.<br>
 - :heart: JS
 - When I'm not coding I'm binging Netflix or coding more:man_technologist: